Ask Marc – about employee experience

 A second thing to think of is: when do these processes take place?
 In a flowchart, there is often no dimension of time, like: when do we send out a message to our customer?
 This results sometimes in the problem that companies send out text messages to their customers at 3 o’clock in the morning, because they just planned it with a flowchart and not thought about the experience.

-Once I’ve done a journey map and we have some ideas for things we want to change, what are your top tips for getting started with prototyping, especially for non-digital experiences?
+Once I have done a journey map and we have some ideas for things we want to change, what are your top tips for getting started with prototyping, especially for non-digital experiences?

 When you do a research-based journey map and you understand: what are the issues you have?
 And based on that you come up with ideas, or while you are doing the research you were already collecting ideas, then I recommend to use a very simple tool called an idea portfolio.